-Note: An I love my public school logo indicates a Wisconsin Public Education Network-sponsored event, meeting, or action.
+Note: An I love my public school heart indicates a Wisconsin Public Education Network-sponsored event, meeting, or action.

 Wisconsin Public Education Network Events & Actions: